How many people have had LASIK surgery?

 Laser Eye Surgery has exploded over the last few decades to become one of the world’s most popular elective procedures.

-Famous faces of the celebrity and fashion world such as Nichole Kidman, Kim Kardashian, and Brad Pitt have undergone LASIK for a more adaptable look.
-Many of the world’s greatest performers such as Tiger Woods, LeBron James, and Christiano Ronaldo have chosen to retire their rims for a life of accurate and limitless vision.
+Famous faces of the celebrity and fashion world such as Nichole Kidman, Kim Kardashian, and Brad Pitt have undergone LASIK for a freer and more adaptable look.
+Many of the world’s greatest performers such as Tiger Woods, LeBron James, and Christiano Ronaldo have chosen to retire their rims for a life of improved performance and limitless vision.
 Not to mention the thousands of people around the globe who have opted for the surgery to improve their quality of life.

 And as the technology, safety, and effectiveness continues to increase, Laser Eye Surgery only becomes even more popular.
 This makes it difficult to state a definitive number of all the people who have ever had the procedure, but as of this year, the estimates lie in the range of 30 million and counting.